Never Ceases to Amaze Me

 "Never Ceases to Amaze Me" is a song by New Zealand art rock group Split Enz.
-It was released in September 1982 as the third single from the group's eighth studio album, Time and Tide.
+It was released in September 1982 as the third single from their album, Time and Tide.

 The video clip was shot in a zoo and featured Tim Finn as a groundskeeper, with the rest of the band in Star Trek style uniforms.

 Track listing

 Released as 7" vinyl record in Australia only.